criteo/consul-templaterb/README.md

 ### Process management and signalisation of configuration files

-With the --exec argument (can be specified multiple times), consul-templaterb will launch the process specified when all templates have been generated and will send a HUP signal if the content of any of the files do change (the signal will be sent atomically however, meaning that if 2 results of templates are modified at the same time, the signal will be sent only once (it is helpful for instance if your app is using several configurations files that must be consistent all together).
+With the --exec argument (can be specified multiple times), consul-templaterb will launch the process specified when all templates have been generated and will send a reload signal if the content of any of the files do change (the signal will be sent atomically however, meaning that if 2 results of templates are modified at the same time, the signal will be sent only once (it is helpful for instance if your app is using several configurations files that must be consistent all together).

+Signals can be customized per process.
+Two signals are supported with options --sig-reload and --sig-term.
+When the option is added, the next --exec options to start a process will use the given signal.
+By default, HUP will be sent to reload events (you can use NONE to avoid sending any reload signal), TERM will be used when leaving consul-templaterb.

 ### Bandwidth limitation